 I was met by a nurse from down the hall yelling “look at that left facial droop” and I thought to myself, poor bastard who are they talking about?
 It was me!
 The left side of my face had drooped and doctors reacted with a stroke protocol where everything moved very fast and it became clear to these docs I couldn’t speak or move.
 They were confused as my records from the first hospital said that I arrived complaining of a sore throat.
 Unbelievable!
 Upon my husband’s arrival he told my story and scanning began only to reveal I did not have a stroke, no brain bleed was seen.
 This being the case they would not admit me but they did call the Psych Department for what now must be a psychological disorder.
 Exam didn’t take long and before I knew it my husband was arguing side by side with psych doctors saying “this is not psychological you must admit her and figure this out!”
-Our pleas fell on deaf ears and I was sent home in the condition I arrived.
+Their pleas fell on deaf ears and I was sent home in the condition I arrived.

 They asked "Do you need help getting er in the car?"
 Do ya think!

 For the next 5 days my husband drove me the hour to Boston to every hospital we knew, all taking one look at me, moving quickly but then confusion on their faces when it was determined I hadn’t had a stroke, and I was sent away.
 It was unbelievable this could be happening!
-My children, shocked to see me home, asking why nobody would help their mom and my husband struggling to answer with anything that could make sense while I was still unable to communicate or walk.
+My children, shocked to see me home, asking why nobody would help their mom and my husband struggling to answer with anything that could make sense while I was still unable to communicate with any kind of clarity or walk.